svobs/outlet/README.md

 * [5] OpManager: simplify the op tree each time the next change requested
 * [3] Bulk delete dir trees instead of one by one
 * [5] Progress bar for current task + view all pending & current tasks
+* [1] Limit local dir scan to only those inside display tree, rather than whole cache
+* [1] Clear out no-longer-visible selection & expanded nodes from prefswhen changing tree root (almost no impact on UX; just cleans up errors in FE log)
+* [5] Allow rules to be created for different directories:
+  * e.g.: Copy to: X Directory on Device A
+  * e.g.: Move to: Y Directory on Device B
+  * For 2-way sync: just create 2 copy rules with each directory pointing at the other
+* [5]: View list or graph of pending tasks in UI
+* [3] Checkbox: Prioritize reading over writing
+  * If enabled: scan the content of flles before overwriting, and do not overwrite if the content is already there

 ### Testing TODO
 * Dir replaced with file / vice versa